truthcoin/www.truthcoin.info/faq/index.md

 5. Voters have an incentive to trick other voters into voting unrealistically (regardless of the proportion voting realistically).
 Thus, a tightly coordinated coalition cannot form.
 6. Voters face a penalty for not voting, which is high when the proportion of missing votes is high (a few missed votes won't hurt you, but in a low-turnout environment you will be penalized more severely).
 Thus voters must always vote.

-Votes cross-validate other votes, in addition to suppling the data used for Outcome-calculation.
+Votes cross-validate other votes, in addition to supplying the data used for Outcome-calculation.
-Try and break my Resolution Demo, and let me know what you find!

 ###Why don't you...?